neumannk/neumannk.github.io/about.md

 permalink: /about
 ---

-I'm currently living in Seattle and working as a software dev at Amazon as part of advertising sales.
-My interests include back-end software systems, OOP, and design patterns.
+I'm currently living in Seattle and working as a software dev at Amazon as part of new advertising products.
+My professional interests include back-end software, SOA, and SaaS.

-Outside of work, I’m still pretty into tech and software, but I also like poker, cooking, beer, and aviation (I’m hoping to get a PPL in the next couple years).
+Outside of work, I’m still pretty into tech and software, but I also like poker, cooking, beer, and aviation (I’m currently working towards my PPL flying out of KBFI).

 My [LinkedIn](https://www.linkedin.com/in/kevin-neumann-392a148a) is a usually-up-to-date superset of what’s on my résumé.